 The key housing goal is to preserve affordability in the neighborhood while expanding housing options in Lower Roxbury.
 Housing creation is also important to creating a vibrant mixed-use district.
-The community wants secure, energy-efficient, healthy and accessible homes, as well as minimal disruption from relocation.
-Providing employment opportunities for community residents and contract opportunities for local businesses are key priorities within the housing strategy.
+The community wants secure, energy-efficient, healthy and accessible homes, while at the same time minimizing the disruption of relocation.

+Providing employment opportunities for community residents and contracting opportunities for local businesses is a key priority within the housing strategy.